huntersman/kthena/docs/proposal/bin-pack-sacle-down.md

 this proposal.
 Describe why the change is important and the benefits to users.
 -->

+Binpack scaling down maximizes available node capacity to prepare for subsequent resource-intensive tasks.
+This approach addresses specific requirements in AI inference workloads.

 #### Goals

 <!--
 List the specific goals of the proposal.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

+- Supports binpack scale down in specific scenarios without affecting other scaling capabilities.
+- In non-binpack scenarios, capacity scaling operations will continue to follow the previous processing logic.
+- The PodGroup update logic should adapt to binpacking.

 #### Non-Goals